Did you know that the cover of American passports hasn’t always been blue?

 Black passports (diplomatic)

-This US passport type is also issued only by the Special Insurance Agency of the Washington Passport Agency.
+Black passports are also issued only by the Special Insurance Agency of the Washington Passport Agency.

 Maroon American passports (official)